smartboxgroup/kitchen-hooks/Readme.md

 # Kitchen Hooks ![Version](https://img.shields.io/gem/v/kitchen_hooks.svg?style=flat-square)

-The [Kitchen Hooks](http://git.bluejeansnet.com/kitchen-hooks) provide a GitLab WebHoook for automated Chef Server uploads following Kitchen standards.
+The Kitchen Hooks provide a GitLab WebHoook for automated Chef Server uploads following Kitchen standards.

 ## What?

-So [the Kitchen](http://wiki.bluejeansnet.com/operations/kitchen) is this thing we have now in Operations to help guide cookbook development.
-The [Workflow](http://wiki.bluejeansnet.com/operations/kitchen#workflow) sction of the docs prescribes how to go about your day in Chef land including how to version, release, and deploy changes to a Chef server.
+So the Kitchen is this thing we have now in Operations at Blue Jeans Network to help guide cookbook development.
+The Workflow sction of the docs prescribes how to go about your day in Chef land including how to version, release, and deploy changes to a Chef server.

 But that's only _one_ Chef server.
 What if we want redundancy?